Find ENplus certified pellet producers and traders

 All certified producers, traders and service providers together with their contact details as well as individual identification numbers are listed on this website.
 The information is updated regularly.
 Accredited certification, inspection and testing bodies can apply to get listed on this website in order to participate in the ENplus system.

 The ENplus handbook contains detailed information about the certification requirements.
 The latest version came into force on August 1st 2015.

 As a form of upgraded biomass characterised by its high energy density, low production costs, and low process energy requirements, wood pellets are an environmentally friendly fuel allowing for CO2-neutral heating with the highest energy efficiency.

 With the ENplus Handbook version 3, the quality requirements of ENplus are now based on an international standard: ISO 17225-2.
-This international standard has replaced the European Standard EN 14961-2 The ENplus certificate not only fulfils the ISO 17225-2 provisions, but requires even stricter quality criteria.
+This international standard has replaced the European Standard EN 14961-2.
+The ENplus certificate not only fulfills the ISO 17225-2 provisions, but requires even stricter quality criteria.
 This quality seal stands for low emissions and trouble-free heating with high energy value.

 See detailed information about ENplus